 Michelangelo Buonarroti was one of the greatest artists in history.
-Masterpieces the likes of the Sistine Chapel ceiling, the Pietà or the perfect beauty of the David of Michelangelo, are famous throughout the globe and part of the immense artistic heritage of Italy.
+Masterpieces like the Sistine Chapel ceiling, the Pietà, or Michelangelo’s David, are part of the immense artistic heritage of Italy.

 Michelangelo Tour in Florence: the experience with Context

 Helene was our tour guide.
 She is a great connoisseur of the beauties of Florence.
-With enthusiasm and competence, she led our group of five including me and two nice couples from the US.
-The small number of participants is, with no doubt, one of the strong points of Context tours.
-It was easier both for us and the tour leader to find the good feeling and to enjoy the visit at its best.
+With enthusiasm and competence, she led our group of five that included me and two nice couples from the US.
+Michelangelo the Genius and its troubled life deserves to be told and listened to with the greatest care and attention.

 The Casa Buonarroti

 The first stop is at the Casa Buonarroti.
 Michelangelo bought the house in 1508.
 Despite an unfortunate childhood he always took care of his family, especially of his nephew Leonardo.
 The son of his younger brother Buonarroto was the only hope of the continuation of the lineage of the Buonarroti.
 A few years ago, the house was turned into a museum that collects interesting sketches and various sculptures made by the artist.

 Michelangelo was born on the 4th March 1475 in the small village of Caprese, in the area of Arezzo in Tuscany.
 A few days after his birth, he was given to a couple of wet nurses: the daughter and the wife of a stonecutter from Settignano, a village close to Florence.
 Here, he grew up in a house where marble dust was everywhere.
 He enjoyed saying that being fed milk and marble since he was a child, gave him immense talent.